nickb808-dev/er301-PullStretch/README.md

 FFT window at the read head, runs an FFT, **keeps each bin's magnitude but replaces its phase** (randomised, blended with the original by `scatter`), and overlap-adds the inverse FFT back to the output.
-Because the read head moves slowly, the same spectral slice is re-synthesised many times with fresh phases — that's what produces the smooth, time-frozen smear that retains the harmonic character of the source.
+Because the read head moves slowly, the same spectral slice is re-synthesised many times with fresh phases.
+That is what produces the smooth, time-frozen smear that retains the harmonic character of the source.

 ## Window size (v0.4.0)